emscripten-core/emscripten/site/source/docs/api_reference/preamble.js.rst

 	Copies the given JavaScript ``String`` object ``str`` to the Emscripten HEAP at address ``outPtr``, null-terminated and encoded in UTF16LE form.

-	The copy will require at most (str.length*2+1)*2 bytes of space in the HEAP.
+	The copy will require at most ``(str.length*2+1)*2`` bytes of space in the HEAP.

 	:param str: A JavaScript ``String`` object.
 	:type str: String
-	:param outPtr: Pointer to data copied from ``str``, encoded in encoded in UTF16LE format and null-terminated.
+	:param outPtr: Pointer to data copied from ``str``, encoded in UTF16LE format and null-terminated.

 .. js:function:: UTF32ToString(ptr)

-	Given a pointer ``ptr`` to a null-terminated UTF32LE-encoded string in the Emscripten HEAP, returns a copy of that string as a JavaScript String object.
+	Given a pointer ``ptr`` to a null-terminated UTF32LE-encoded string in the Emscripten HEAP, returns a copy of that string as a JavaScript ``String`` object.

-	:param ptr: A pointer to a null-terminated UTF16LE-encoded string in the Emscripten HEAP.
+	:param ptr: A pointer to a null-terminated UTF32LE-encoded string in the Emscripten HEAP.
-	:returns: A Javascript ``String`` object
+	:returns: A Javascript ``String`` object.

 .. js:function:: stringToUTF32(str, outPtr)

 	Copies the given JavaScript ``String`` object ``str`` to the Emscripten HEAP at address ``outPtr``, null-terminated and encoded in UTF32LE form.

-	The copy will require at most (str.length+1)*4 bytes of space in the HEAP, but can use less, since ``str.length`` does not return the number of characters in the string, but the number of UTF-16 code units in the string.
+	The copy will require at most ``(str.length+1)*4`` bytes of space in the HEAP, but can use less, since ``str.length`` does not return the number of characters in the string, but the number of UTF-16 code units in the string.

 	:param str: A JavaScript ``String`` object.
 	:type str: String